 Magnetic Susceptibility

-The degree to which a material can be magnetized in the presence of an external magnetic field is called magnetic susceptibility.
+Magnetic susceptibility is the degree to which a material can be magnetized when placed in an external magnetic field.
 It does not depend on the amount of material.

 Extensive Properties